pombredanne/centidb/docs/index.rst

 Since it is a Python library, key and index functions are expressed directly in Python rather than some unrelated language.

 Why `centi`-db?
-Because at under 400 lines of code, it is over 100 times smaller than alternatives with comparable features.
+Because with a core under 500 lines of code (excluding docstrings), it is over 100 times smaller than alternatives with comparable features.

 Introduction